salEZY/citrus-api/README.md

 I added Docker to the mix for ease of install.

-Postman collection is located in root of project.
+Postman collection is located in the root of project.

 Accounts, transactions and games all need to be created from Postman.

+Authentication middleware provided for transactions and games routes (Bearer JWT)

 For any questions, feel free to contact me!